 With influences from the Dutch, Portuguese, British and Indians, you can pretty much find anything in local markets.
 There are so many different types of vegetables and fruits that it would take me about a year just to remember their names.

-After the market, we came back at the hotel where we started cooking.
+After the market, we came back to the hotel where we started cooking.
 Chef Melba explained everything in detail and everything seemed easy.
 In just about half an hour our food was ready.
 I have to say that it was extremely tasty.

 9. Book now!

 If you are looking for a luxury boutique hotel with perfect service and close to the main attractions in Melaka, then you should definitely choose The Majestic Malacca.
 With incredible staff, tasty food, great spa, The Majestic Malacca makes me want to come back and experience it again.

 If you would like to book your stay now, click here.

 May the travel bug bite you!